iCodeSometime/asynchronize/readme.md

 Those and other similar projects aim to create an entirely new abstraction to use for interacting with threads.
 This project aims to be a light convenience wrapper around the existing language features.
-Just define a regular method, then interact with it's result like a regular thread.
+Just define a regular method, then interact with its result like a regular thread.

 ### What Ruby versions are supported?
 Ruby 2.3 and up.
 Unfortunately, Ruby versions prior to 2.0 do not support